 3. Jenny Miller Safe Child Parenting Time Program – provides a neutral and safe place for a child to visit a non-custodial parent

 We need your help!
-Volunteer positions include Packet Pick-Up, Finish Line, Course, and the Water Station.
+Volunteer positions include Packet Pick-Up, Finish Line, Course Marshals, and Water Stations.
 If you are interested in volunteering please visit the race volunteer Website.
-Should you have additional questions, please contact Amanda Hutchinson from Kids’ Voice of Indiana at .
+Should you have additional questions, please contact Carroll Loggins from Kids’ Voice of Indiana at ">.

 Keep Indianapolis Beautiful, Inc. is a nonprofit organization with a mission to engage diverse communities to create vibrant public places, helping people and nature thrive.
 Since 1976, KIB has helped its neighbors plant more than 40,000 trees and has been supported by more than one thousand individual donors towards those efforts.
 KIB accomplishes these goals through community driven, hands-on programs and initiatives to create vibrant public places.
 Keep Indianapolis Beautiful is a 501c(3), private, not-for-profit organization, and an award-winning affiliate of Keep America Beautiful, Inc. (KAB), the national organization dedicated to preserving the natural beauty and environment in American communities.